Frequently Asked Questions

-JavaScript is a dynamic programming language widely used for creating interactive web pages.
-Its key features include interactivity with the DOM, event handling, asynchronous programming (using callbacks, promises, and async/await), and dynamic typing.
-JavaScript allows variables to change types at runtime and is interpreted directly by browsers or Node.js without compilation.
-Source
+JavaScript is a dynamic programming language that enables the creation of interactive and dynamic web pages.
+Key features include interactivity with the DOM, event handling, asynchronous programming (using callbacks, promises, and async/await), dynamic typing, and broad compatibility with browsers and Node.js.
+[Source]

 What are the main features of TypeScript?